 - Engineering Science Symposium

 - Innovation Challenge: Engineering with a Purpose

-- Nissan Design Challenge
+- Nissan Design Competition

 An annual showcase of the excellent STEM research conducted by SHPE students and faculty members.
 With both oral and poster presentations, the Symposium unveils some of the most exciting advancements in engineering and science.
 Nearly 80 SHPE members offer oral presentations on research from fields including Materials Science and Engineering, Mechanics of Materials and Fluids, Biomedical and Bioengineering, Agricultural, Civil, Environmental and Biological Engineering, Applied Physics, and Electrical and Computer Engineering.
 The sessions will emphasize Engineering Grand Challenges such as: Enhancing Biological Systems, Human Health, and Human Safety, Modernization of the Automated and Built Environment, and Revolutions for the Natural Environment.
 Poster presentations cover a range of research topics, from environmental projects to biomedical engineering solutions.
 Cash prizes up to $1000 are awarded to the winners.